Jarvis Johnson: Early life and career

-Johnson is the owner of Aunt Bea's Restaurant, co-owner of two daycares in Houston, and president of Commagere International Consultant Group.
+Johnson grew up in Houston's Fifth Ward.

+In 1996, Johnson graduated from Texas Southern University with a degree in speech communications.
+In 1995, while in college, he became executive director of Phoenix Outreach Youth Center, ending his affiliation with them in 2005., the same year he was elected to the Houston City Council to represent District B.

 Political career

 Houston City Council (2005–2009)

-In 2005, Johnson ran for Houston City Council District B, a seat held by term limited Carol M. Galloway.
+In 2005, Johnson ran for Houston City Council District B, a seat held by term limited Carol Mims Galloway.
 In an eight candidate race, Johnson received nearly 4,000 votes, earning a spot in the December run off election.
 In December 2005, Johnson won the Houston City Council District B race by over 60% of the vote.
-He was subsequently re-elected to a second and third term.
+He was reelected in the 2007 elections and 2009 elections.

 Johnson served as chair of the City of Houston's Human Services and Technology Access Committee.
-Johnson also served on the Houston City Council Flooding and Drainage, Housing and Community Development, International Liaison and Protocol, M/WBE, Small Contractor Development and Contract Compliance, Pension Review, Public Safety and Homeland Security, Regulation, Development, Neighborhood Protection and Transportation, Infrastructure & Aviation committees.
+He also served on the Houston City Council's Committee on Budget and Fiscal Affairs, and the Housing and Community Development Committee, among others.

+In 2010, a police officer claimed Johnson failed to stop his vehicle when he tried to pull him over for speeding.
+He was arrested and charged with evading arrest, and later a grand jury cleared him of the charges, deciding there was not evidence that he did anything wrong.